Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Details about Baselines and Architecture Implementations

 \paragraph{NECO.} \citet{ammar2024neco} leverages the geometric properties of Neural Collapse, measuring the relative norm of a sample within the subspace defined by the ETF to identify OOD samples.
 NC typically involves a collapse in the variability of class representations, leading to a more structured and simplified feature space.
 It is hypothesized that this collapse also impacts OOD detection, particularly through the emerging orthogonality between ID and OOD data.
 NECO utilizes this orthogonality to effectively distinguish between ID and OOD data by measuring the relative norm of each data point within the approximated ETF space scaled by the maximum logit value as the OOD score.
 We use a dimension $d=c$ to approximate the ETF sub-space for all architectures, with $c$ being the number of classes.

-\subsection{Experiments setup}
+\subsection{Experiments Setup}

-\paragraph{ViT Experimental Setup.} For all experiments, we trained a set of ViT models with widths [4, 8, 12, 16, 20, 24, 28, 32, 36, 40, 60, 80, 100, 120, 160, 200, 240, 280, 320, 360, 400, 480, 520, 600, 680, 760, 800].
-The width is used as the last dimension of the output layer after the linear transformation (the class-token size).
+\paragraph{ViT Experimental Setup.} For all experiments, we trained a set of ViT models with hidden dimensions [4, 8, 12, 16, 20, 24, 28, 32, 36, 40, 60, 80, 100, 120, 160, 200, 240, 280, 320, 360, 400, 480, 520, 600, 680, 760, 800].
+This hidden dimension serve as the dimension of the output layer after the linear transformation (the class-token size).
 The dimension of the FeedForward layer is the width multiplied by 4.
 The input size is set to 32 and the patch size to 8, no dropout is used and we use 4 heads with 4 Transformer blocks.
 The ViT models are first randomly initialized and then trained on CIFAR-10 using stochastic gradient descent with CE loss.
 The weights are fine-tuned for 60\,000 steps, with no warm-up steps, 1\,024 batch size, 0.9 momentum, and a learning rate of 0.03.

 \paragraph{Swin Experimental Setup.} We used a standard 4 block Swin architecture, with a downscaling factor of (2,2,2,1) for each block respectively.
 The width ranges from 1 to 100, with a window size of 4, an input size of 32, and a filter size of 4.
 The model is randomly initialized and then optimized using an Adam optimizer with CE loss for a 1\,000 epoch using a batch size of 1\,024.
 The initial learning rate is 0.0001.